 In 2016, full focus turned to learning textile pattern design, honoring her long love for textiles, patterns and repeats.
-Stephanie chose an online education where leading textile design studios, industry experts and a lively community of hungry learners and supporters taught each other their ways and it was fun and nourishing.
+Stephanie chose an online education where leading textile design studios and a lively community of industry experts and hungry learners taught each other their ways and it was fun and nourishing.

-Stephanie values alternative education and regularly works on expanding her knowledge in the field of textile design.
+Stephanie values alternative education and regularly works on expanding her knowledge in art and design.